I’m sure you’ve heard this stat: more than four million blog posts go live every single day.

 Dictionary entries aren’t the sexiest type of content, but they are link-building dynamite.

 Check out Copyblogger’s epic Content Marketing Glossary.
-The downloadable PDF, extensive cross-linking, and videos throughout make it compelling.
+The extensive cross-linking and videos throughout make it compelling.

 Complement your own glossary likewise to bring it to life.